Task #207

 Related issues

-Updated by Rick Reeves about 13 years ago
+Updated by Rick Reeves over 13 years ago

 I have downlowded the complete set (872 files) of CGIAR / SRTM 90 meter data tiles and most if not all (2780) available ASTER GDEM 30 meter files onto Jupiter.
 After creating a set of small (~ 12 - 16 map tiles) terrain map mosaics at 90 meter and 1 kilometer spatial resolutions, I have launched the first 'production scale' script that will create a terrain map mosaic of the continental United States at 1 kilometer resoution, comprised entirely of CGIAR SRTM data.

-Updated by Jim Regetz about 13 years ago
+Updated by Jim Regetz over 13 years ago

-Updated by Rick Reeves about 13 years ago
+Updated by Rick Reeves over 13 years ago

 (continuing from previous update)